-Learn more about BWH clinical trial utilizing CAT scans during surgery to better target lung tumors.
+Learn more about a BWH clinical trial utilizing CAT scans during surgery to better target lung tumors.

-Watch this video of Francine Jacobson, MD, MPH, about low-dose CT scans in diagnosis process.
+Watch this video of Francine Jacobson, MD, MPH, discussing low-dose CT scans in diagnostic process.

 The process used to find out if cancer has spread within the lungs or to other parts of the body is called staging.
 The stage is determined from the results of physical exams, imaging tests and biopsies that have been done.
 Learn more about the stages of lung cancer.